 - Read through your assumption log

 - Pull out any interesting information

-- Generate a statement re: what was learned
+- Generate a statement about what was learned

-The goal is always to come close to what you predicted before the start of the project time- and cost-wise.
+The goal is always to come close to what you predicted before the start of the project in terms of time and cost.

 Now, at the end of the project, it’s time to find out the reality of the situation.
-Don’t panic, it’s quite common for estimates to not be 100% accurate.
+Don’t panic—it’s quite common for project estimates to not be 100% accurate.
 In this stage, you can start to ask: “Why”?

 - Check estimates for budget/cost

 g.
 Review the change log

 Every project goes through a series of expected or unexpected changes.
 As things change, it’s good practice to keep track of them all—when they happened, why they happened, and what was the result.
 This, your change log, is a useful document that you will want to go back through come the project’s end.